isabella232/google-cloud-common/.github/ISSUE_TEMPLATE/ga_checklist.md

 - [ ] Per-API README contains at least one “getting started” sample using the most common API scenario
 - [ ] Manual code has been reviewed by API producer
 - [ ] Manual code has been reviewed by a DPE responsible for samples
-- [ ] 'Client LIbraries' page is added to the product documentation in 'APIs & Reference' section of the product's documentation on Cloud Site
+- [ ] 'Client Libraries' page is added to the product documentation in 'APIs & Reference' section of the product's documentation on Cloud Site